NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 # Accepting Actions
 If there is more than one button on a dialog, the left most button will be activated.

 For example: The Fishing spear has two options:  Train and Break.
-When pressing space bar, the Train action will be activated.
+When pressing spacebar, the Train action will be activated.

 If the dialog is for a container, accepting the action will take all items out of the container.